 You can also synchronize after a change within Cobbler that needs to be synchronized immediately.
 Otherwise Cobbler synchronization will run automatically when needed.
-For more information about PXE booting, see Client-configuration > Autoinst-pxeboot.

 2.2.6.
 Configure DHCP for PXE through Proxy

 Uyuni uses Cobbler for client provisioning.
 PXE (tftp) is installed and activated by default.
 Clients must be able to find the PXE boot on the Uyuni Proxy using DHCP.
 Use this DHCP configuration for the zone which contains the clients to be provisioned: